 A company can also issue different classes of shares which impart different rights to vote, different entitlements to receive dividends and different rights to surplus assets in case of company liquidation.

-A private company limited by shares is owned by its shareholders.
+The shareholders own a private company limited by shares.
 The shareholding of a company shows its ownership structure.

 A company limited by shares must have at least one shareholder, who can also be a director.
 If there is only one shareholder then he-or-she owns 100 per cent of the company.
 There is no maximum number of shareholders.